Want to participate in your local community? Become a sponsor for Elite Volleyball Academy and support youth in your area.

 Do you have aspirations to play volleyball in college?
 Is getting an athletic scholarship on your list of goals?

-Recruiting process can be overwhelming for parents and players so where should you start?
+Recruiting process can be overwhelming for parents and players.
+Where should you start?

-With connect volleyball, we have purchased super roster for 25 EVA players who are serious about seeking opportunities to keep playing in college and are committed to EVA program at the top level.
+With SportsRecruits, we have purchased super roster for 25 EVA players who are serious about seeking opportunities to keep playing in college and are committed to EVA program at the top level.

 1. Be realistic about your skill level to know which level and schools to pursue in your recruiting process.
-This does not mean that you lowball your dream and expectation but rather be focused on targeting the right schools where you have a great chance to participate, make a difference and have a great studen-athlete experience.
-I always say: "There is a place for everyone".
+This does not mean that you lowball your dream and expectation, but rather be focused on targeting the right schools where you have a great chance to participate, make a difference and have a great student-athlete experience.
+Coach Eckart always says: "There is a place for everyone".
 If playing in college is your goal and you are actively working towards this goal then it is possible.
 There are many levels and divisions (Junior College, NAIA, NCAA Division 1, 2 and 3).
 Again, being realistic does not mean you don't dream big and and have high goals, but rather making sure you are targeting appropriate levels where you have a chance to compete for the spot on the roster.

 Things to know and understand about different divisions - for example there are over 300 NCAA division 1 schools.
 Within those 300+ schools there are many different playing levels which make div.
 1 schools not out of the reach skill-level wise.
 There is the cream of the crop with the top 50 school who really stand out and recruit top-level athletes in the country, as well as a large group of mid-major div.
 1 schools and further down the list to low-major schools (probably last 100 from the list).
 Just because school is division 1 (and it's based on the number of scholarships they offer) does not always mean they are the top level in that particular sport (some division 2 programs play higher level volleyball then many mid or low-major division 1).